Election 2020: New Conservative fails in High Court to argue for TVNZ debate inclusion

 After the nearly two hour hearing, Justice Woolford quickly dismissed the application by New Conservative and said his reasons will follow.

-After the hearing and outside court, New Conservative leader Leighton Baker told journalists the courtroom foray was "worth a crack".
+After watching the proceeding, New Conservative leader Leighton Baker told journalists outside that the courtroom foray was "worth a crack".

 "Obviously we're disappointed," he said.
 "As the fifth highest polling party we'd love to be at the debate."